ksonda/wqp-backup/README.md

   base_url = "https://www.waterqualitydata.us/data",
   endpoints = list(...),
   base_dir = "locations",
+  location_types = list(
-  county_countries = c("US", "FM", "PS", "RM")
+    county_countries = c("US", "FM", "PS", "RM"),
+    state_countries = c("CA", "MX")
+  ),
+  parallel = list(
+    workers = parallelly::availableCores() - 1,  # Use all cores except one
+    chunk_size = 100  # Number of locations to process in each chunk
   )
+)
 ```

 - `base_url`: Base URL for the Water Quality Portal API
 - `endpoints`: List of endpoints and their configurations
 - `base_dir`: Base directory for downloaded data
-- `county_countries`: Countries that use county-level administrative divisions
+- `location_types`: Geographic division configurations
+- `parallel`: Parallel processing settings
+  - `workers`: Number of parallel workers to use
+  - `chunk_size`: Number of locations to process in each chunk

 ## Logging

-The tool creates detailed logs for each download session:
+The tool creates detailed logs for each endpoint:
-- Located in the base directory as `download_log_{endpoint}.txt`
+- Failed downloads logged to `failed_{endpoint}.txt`
-- Includes timestamps, success/failure status, and detailed error information
+- Includes timestamps and failure details
-- Provides summary statistics at the end of each run
+- Provides summary statistics after each endpoint

 ## Rate Limiting